stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/04-using-your-screenlets/01-creating-the-entries-scene.markdown

     targets.
 Make sure *Liferay Guestbook* is selected for both the *Group* and *Targets* menus, and click *Create*.

+4.  `EntriesViewController` needs a `GuestbookModel` variable for the guestbook it shows entries from.
+Add this variable to the top of the class:

+        var selectedGuestbook: GuestbookModel?

+    As its name implies, this variable holds the guestbook the user selects in Guestbook List Screenlet.

-4. In the storyboard, select the entries scene's view controller.
+5. In the storyboard, select the entries scene's view controller.
 In the Identity inspector, set `EntriesViewController` as the Custom Class.

 Nice work!
 The entries scene's view controller now has a class that governs its